 When the retiree’s pay center does not make direct payments to a former spouse, the Retiree will need to make those payments directly.
 There will be federal tax withheld on the entire amount that the retiree receives but, the retiree can exclude from their income any amount paid pursuant to a court order or settlement agreement.
 The retiree will be able to deduct these payments from their gross income and the former spouse will be liable for taxes on the shares of the pension that they received.
 Likewise, the former spouse should include these payments when they report their gross income.

 The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices family law and represents clients in Sacramento, California and clients in Northern California with services they need and deserve when addressing military divorce and issues related to service member’s benefits.
 Call now our Lawyer Hotline.
 We offer a free consultation to all new clients.
-Affordable rates and payment plans are also available.
 Call now 916-443-1267 for your free consultation.